skip to Main Content

 • Knowledge of common computer software and keyboarding proficiency.

-• Able to effectively use the internet, email, social media and emerging technologies.
+• Able to effectively use the internet, email, social media and other emerging technologies.

-• Able to learn and operate the web catalog with a high degree of efficiency.
+• Able to learn and operate the online library catalog with a high degree of efficiency.

 • Able to organize work and set priorities to meet deadlines.